 ‘Walsingham’ is two unspoiled, connected North Norfolk villages, Little, or ‘New’ Walsingham, and a mile away, Great or ‘Old’ Walsingham; both have a wealth of historic buildings as well as shops and places to eat and drink.

 Walsingham has a long history of religious pilgrimage, dating back to the 11th century.
-Here at the Walsingham Abbey we welcome many modern pilgrims, from any denomination, or none.
+Today here at Walsingham Abbey we welcome any and all modern pilgrims, from any denomination, or none.
 All are very welcome.